 05 of 06

 Visitors crossing the causeway to Galveston see pyramids rising on the western side of the island, and those pyramids are actually part of magnificent Moody Gardens.
 One pyramid houses a rainforest, while the other holds an aquarium.
 The aquarium pyramid has two viewing areas and tanks depicting four ocean environments—the Caribbean, South Atlantic, and North and South Pacific.
+It also has a Sponge Bob Square Pants themed exhibit.

 06 of 06